PART 2A OF FORM ADV: FIRM BROCHURE

 Evercore Wealth seeks to provide customized investment advisory services based on each client’s individual and specific needs, objectives, investment guidelines and restrictions, which may be adjusted to market or client circumstances.
 Evercore Wealth may make investment decisions for its clients that are different from or inconsistent with decisions made for other similarly situated clients.
 In some cases, there may be concentrations of investments.

 There are limitations inherent in describing any investment strategy due to its complexity, confidentiality and indefinite nature.
-Depending on conditions and trends in securities markets, changes in relevant economic, legal and political circumstances and in the economy generally, Evercore Wealth may pursue any objective or use any technique that it considers appropriate and in clients’ interests.
+Depending on conditions and trends in securities markets, changes in relevant economic, legal and political circumstances and in the economy generally, Evercore Wealth may pursue any objective or use any technique that it considers appropriate and in the clients’ interests.

 Additional information about Evercore Wealth’s investment strategies and advisory business may be found in Item 4 of this brochure.